-In December 2006, MC Funding, Ltd., a leveraged asset fund affiliated with Monroe Capital, raised \$43.5 million in equity and from December 2006 through September 30, 2012 deployed in excess of \$1,189 million in 375 transactions.
-Of these, over 250 portfolio investments have been fully realized.
-As of September 30, 2012, approximately \$768 million of principal and interest has been returned to MC Funding, Ltd. and as of the same date, MC Funding Ltd. had made \$63.2 million in distributions to its equity investors, representing a 25.3% annualized cash-on-cash return (net of expenses) for the fund.
-This return would rank in the top 10% of the 524 U.S. loan funds included in Citibank's January 2011 report "Global Credit Strategy."
-MC Funding, Ltd. is the only fund or account managed by Monroe Capital with substantially similar investment objectives, policies and procedures to our company's.
-The 17 investment professionals who were responsible for the management of MC Funding, Ltd. comprise 17 of the 18 investment professionals whose services will be available to us.
+In December 2006, MC Funding, Ltd., a leveraged asset fund affiliated with Monroe Capital, raised \$43.5 million in equity and from December 2006 through December 31, 2010 deployed in excess of \$920 million in 245 transactions.
+Of these, over 100 portfolio investments have been fully realized.
+As of December 31, 2010, approximately \$602 million of principal and interest has been returned to MC Funding, Ltd. and as of the same date, MC Funding Ltd. had made \$37.8 million in distributions to its equity investors, representing a 21.8% cash-on-cash return (net of expenses) for the fund.
+This return ranks in the top 10% of the 524 U.S. loan funds included in Citibank's January 2011 report "Global Credit Strategy."
+MC Funding, Ltd. is the only fund managed by Monroe Capital with substantially similar investment objectives, policies and procedures to our company's.
 There is no material difference in the performance and quality of the assets that comprise our initial portfolio as compared to the assets of the leveraged fund described in this paragraph over the relevant periods and we have included the performance of all assets held by those funds in calculating the numbers above.
-The expenses payable by the leveraged fund are a 0.65% management fee on assets under management and approximately 0.25% on assets under management in annual administrative expenses whereas we will pay, as described in greater detail in this prospectus, a base management fee of 1.75% on assets under management (excluding cash and cash equivalents), an incentive fee equal to 20% of pre-incentive fee net investment income (payable quarterly and subject to a total return requirement as described herein) plus 20% of our net realized capital gains (payable yearly).
-During the first 12 months following the closing of this offering (and excluding any expenses attributable to this offering, which expenses are being paid by MC Advisors), we anticipate that administrative expenses for which we will reimburse MC Advisors will be approximately \$1.6 million, or approximately 2.4% of our assets under management in our initial portfolio.
-See "Management and Other Agreements-Investment Advisory Agreement-Payment of Our Expenses."
+The expenses payable by the leveraged fund are a 0.65% management fee on assets under management and approximately 0.25% on assets under management in annual administrative expenses whereas we will pay, as described in greater detail in this prospectus, a base management fee of 2% on assets under management, an incentive fee equal to 20% of pre-incentive fee net investment income (payable quarterly) plus 20% of our net realized capital gains (payable yearly).
+During the first 12 months following the closing of this offering (and excluding any expenses attributable to this offering), we anticipate that administrative expenses for which we will reimburse MC Advisors will be approximately \$ million, or approximately % of our assets under management in our initial portfolio.
 Additionally, our investment objectives, policies and procedures will be substantially similar to those of MC Funding, Ltd. The figures used in this paragraph relate to a fund that is not publicly traded.
-The only liquidity event that will be available to you as a shareholder of our company will be a sale of your common stock in the public market, which may not accurately reflect net asset value returns realized on our managed assets.
+The only liquidity event that will be available to you as a shareholder of our company will be a sale of your common stock in the public market, which may not accurately reflect returns realized on our managed assets.